The reason peculiar velocities grow faster in general relativity than in Newtonian gravity: Discussion

-The exact analytical results of the linear analysis presented here, as well as in the earlier works of~\cite{TT}-\cite{MiT} and~\cite{T}, can also provide a useful testing ground for the emerging numerical studies simulating the post-recombination universe.
-The fact that all the aforementioned theoretical treatments are gauge-invariant is an additional advantage, since their results are free of any gauge-related ambiguities.\footnote{The peculiar-velocity field ($v$) vanishes by default in the unperturbed FRW background, which makes it a gauge-invariant linear perturbation~\cite{SW}.} Recall that (to the best of our knowledge) the numerical simulations rely on particular gauge choices when addressing the problems in hand.
+The exact analytical results of the linear analysis presented here as well as in the earlier works of~\cite{TT}-\cite{MiT}, and~\cite{T} can also provide a useful testing ground for the emerging numerical studies simulating the post-recombination universe.
+The fact that all the aforementioned theoretical treatments are gauge invariant is an additional advantage since their results are free of any gauge-related ambiguities.\footnote{The peculiar-velocity field ($v$) vanishes by default in the FRW background, which makes it a gauge-invariant linear perturbation~\cite{SW}.} We recall that (to the best of our knowledge) the numerical simulations rely on particular gauge choices when addressing the problems in hand.

-As yet, most of the simulations that involve relativistic techniques do not consider the evolution of peculiar velocities, with a couple of exceptions perhaps that looked at the effects of the peculiar vorticity (e.g.~see~\cite{B-Hetal}).
-The latter was found to have a negligible impact, which was to be expected since it grows considerably slower that the peculiar velocity itself (even in the relativistic analysis -- see~\cite{TT} and also \S~\ref{sssPVS} here).
-Moreover, the simulations typically operate within the $\Lambda$CDM paradigm (e.g.~see~\cite{Detal} and also~\cite{ACL} for a recent review).
-So, the numerical codes are adapted to the recent accelerated phase of the universe where the peculiar-velocity field is suppressed, instead of the preceding Einstein-de Sitter epoch where peculiar velocities are strongly enhanced.
-As a result, so far, there is no common ground to facilitate the direct comparison between the analytical and the numerical work.
-Nevertheless, the relativistic simulations are still under development and there is room for testing and improvement, especially in view of repeated surveys reporting bulk flows in excess of the (Newtonian-based) $\Lambda$CDM limits.
+Up to now, most of the simulations that employ relativistic techniques do not consider the evolution of peculiar velocities, with a couple of possible exceptions that looked at the effects of the peculiar vorticity (e.g.~\cite{B-Hetal}).
+The vorticity was found to have a negligible impact, which was to be expected since it grows considerably slower that the peculiar velocity itself (even in the relativistic analysis; see~\cite{TT} and also Sect.~\ref{sssPVS} here).
+Moreover, the simulations typically operate within the $\Lambda$CDM paradigm (e.g.~see~\cite{ACL} for a recent review), so the numerical codes are adapted to the recent accelerated phase of the Universe, where the peculiar-velocity field is suppressed (e.g.~see~\cite{Detal}), instead of the preceding Einstein-de Sitter epoch, where peculiar velocities are strongly enhanced.
+As a result, so far there is no common ground to facilitate direct comparison between analytical and the numerical work on this topic.
+Nevertheless, the relativistic simulations are still under development, and there is room for testing and improvement, especially in view of repeated surveys reporting bulk flows in excess of the (Newtonian-based) $\Lambda$CDM limits.
 Hopefully, the results of the analytical relativistic studies will provide the motivation for extending and adapting the numerical codes to address the ongoing bulk-flow puzzle.